Popular

 Originally Answered: What did Einstein mean when he said “reality is an illusion, albeit a very persistent one”?
 It means your version of reality is just your way of perceiving things.
 It has nothing to do with the actual truth.
 You feel even if actually never touch anything.

-READ ALSO: What are the two disadvantages of a supercomputer?
+READ ALSO: What is the temperature of liquid oxygen?

 Is time an illusion?